 IPVanish is one of our highly-recommended VPNs because it is mindful of maintaining user privacy and anonymity while offering great speeds.

-It’s also another VPN provider that doesn’t store any user information.
+It’s another VPN provider that doesn’t store any user information.
 The only cursory details it stores is when an account is registered for the first time.
-After that all data is out of reach of system administrators – this includes things like session history, choice of servers, and bandwidth.
+After that, all data is out of reach of system administrators – this includes things like session history, choice of servers, and bandwidth.

-With over 850 servers spread across 60 countries, a suitable connection is never out of reach.
-There are 62 servers located in the UK alone so British expatriates traveling abroad should be able to access BT Sports easily.
+With over 2,000 servers spread across 60+ countries, a suitable connection is never out of reach.
+There are 100+ servers located in the UK alone so Brits traveling abroad should be able to access BT Sport easily.

 There are apps for both iOS and Android as well as desktop support for Windows and MacOS.